 Where to Buy Mirin?

-Mirin (みりん), or the Japanese sweet rice cooking wine, is the indispensable condiment behind Japanese cuisine.
-Japanese household will stock mirin because it can be used for so many recipes.
+Mirin (みりん), or the Japanese sweet rice cooking wine, is made of glutinous rice fermentation with rice malt (koji) and shochu.
+It is the indispensable condiment behind Japanese cuisine so that every household in Japan will stock mirin and use it for so many recipes.

-The subtle sweetness of mirin will give richness and umami to the dish.
-Mirin is also easy to absorb, thicken the sauce, and add glaze with a natural sweetness to meat ingredients.
+Mirin’s subtle sweetness which derived from the fermentation process will give richness and umami taste to the dish.
+Mirin is also easy to absorb, can be used to thicken the sauce, and add glaze with a natural sweetness to meat ingredients.

 To get better information about “where” and “how” to buy mirin, let’s divide it into two categories where you can get mirin near you!